Instructor Recommendations for Blackboard Learn Tests

 - Resizing the browser window, hitting the back or forward buttons of a browser, or losing an internet connection while taking a test in Blackboard may cause the student to lose access to his/her test and result in an incomplete attempt, indicated by a lock symbol.

-- We do not encourage the use of Force Completion.
+- We do not recommend the use of Force Completion.
 If you have enabled the Force Completion setting on the test and a student gets kicked out of the test for any reason, the student will NOT be allowed to re-enter the test if they do lose access due to a technical issue mentioned previously or close the window accidentally.
 There is no way to allow them to continue the attempt, just to give them another one.